GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 i.e marine terms vs desert vs tundra etc

 Sets of words to be chosen based on a random culture and habitat.
 So the vocabulary has a sense of cohesion e.g not having a word both for camel and polarbear

+Add a placename and personalname generator, which randomly selects a style of name derivation and then generates names using that.

+Generator for the language name.
+The name can be derived from a fictional place where it is spoken (using a generated placename), or by using a random noun or adjective + the word language, or by creating an ethnonym for the speakers and then using that + the word language